FDA panel takes up tough questions on J&J COVID-19 boosters

 But experts continue to debate whether there’s value in using boosters to head off milder infections in most vaccinated adults, an approach proposed by the Biden administration.

-FDA scientists recently flagged shortcomings in the data J&J submitted in applying for a booster dose, including little data on the strength of protection in people who got a six-month booster.
-A review released earlier this week said a study of the two-month boost suggests “there may be a benefit.”
+In their own review, FDA scientists flagged a number of shortcomings with J&J's booster studies, including only a tiny portion of cases involving the delta variant, by far the dominant strain in the U.S. Reviewers also warned that J&J had only followed booster recipients for a little more than a month after a second dose, making it hard to draw conclusions about the durability of protection.
+Finally, FDA staff emphasized that they had not had time to independently confirm J&J's findings, which were submitted shortly before the meeting.

-J&J’s single-shot vaccine has consistently shown lower effectiveness than the two-shot mRNA vaccines developed by Pfizer and Moderna, a point FDA reviewers noted in their review.
-That gap in protection is likely to play a key role as panelists weigh the need and scope of boosters.
+FDA's reviewers found no new safety concerns after a second J&J dose, but again, they cautioned about the small number of patients studied and short follow-up period.

-The J&J vaccine was highly anticipated for its one-and-done formulation, and it is made with a different technology than its Pfizer and Moderna competitors.
-But its rollout was hurt by a series of troubles including manufacturing problems and some rare but serious side effects including a blood clot disorder and a neurological reaction called Guillain-Barre syndrome.
+The J&J vaccine was highly anticipated for its one-and-done formulation.
+But its rollout earlier this year was hurt by a series of troubles including manufacturing problems and some rare but serious side effects including a blood clot disorder and a neurological reaction called Guillain-Barre syndrome.
 In both cases, regulators decided the shot’s benefits outweighed those risks.

 The vast majority of the 188 million Americans who are fully vaccinated against COVID-19 have received the Pfizer or Moderna options, while J&J recipients account for only about 15 million.